Nyerguds/MobiusMapEditor/README.md

 * **ConvertCraters**: Any craters of the types CR2-CR6 placed in missions are bugged in the games, and revert to the smallest size of CR1.
 This filters them out and converts them to CR1 craters of the same size, and removes the other craters from the Smudge types list.
 * **BoundsObstructFill**: When filling map tiles with [Ctrl]+[Shift]+[Click], the map boundary acts as border blocking the fill spread.
 This applies both inside and outside the border.
 * **FilterTheaterObjects**: Filter out objects that don't belong in the current map's theater.
 This affects both map loading, and the items visible in the placement lists.
 Do not turn this off unless you really know what you're doing; having theater-illegal objects on maps may cause situations that crash the game.
+* **NoOwnedObjectsInSole**: [WIP] Sole Survivor maps normally don't include placed down units, structures or infantry, so loading and saving them is disabled by default.
+But it seems some official maps do contain decorative civilian buildings, and old betas of the game could read those, so this option can be disabled for research purposes.

 ---